 2. Cleanse your face and spritz yourself with a toner, like the Heritage Store Rosewater from the November Lightworker Box, to hydrate your skin.

 3. Gently massage a few drops of your favorite facial oil onto your face to seal in the moisture and create a slick surface for your gua sha to move across.
 (Our Sacred Self-Care Box also includes a luxurious Divine Beauty Serum from Sahara Rose so you'll have everything you'll need for your DIY facial.)

 4. Begin by warming the gua sha between your hands.
 Then, use the rounded edge at the base of your neck and shoulders and make long slow strokes up to the base of your chin.

 Pro Tip: Hold the tool flat to your skin (verse digging in with the edge) and use light to medium pressure.

 5. Give yourself about 5 strokes of focused attention in one area before moving on.

 6. Massage your jaw line with the notched edge, sweeping from the the center of your chin up towards your ear.

-7. With the long, flat edge move across your cheeks starting at your nose and angling up toward your ears.
+7. Use the long, flat edge of the gua sha to move across your cheeks, starting at your nose and angling up toward your ears.
 Spend some time getting those jaw muscles beneath your cheek bones.

-8. For the delicate skin under the eyes, use the longest point with feather light pressure moving from the inner-most corner of your eyes out and up towards your temples.
+8. For the delicate skin under the eyes, use the long rounded point with feather light pressure to massage from the inner-most corner of your eyes out and up towards your temples.